 The Town of Florence is a full-service municipality.
 The Town provides police, fire, library, senior center, parks, water, sewer, sanitation and many other services to the community.
 Town of Florence employees are pleased to provide quality services and a friendly attitude to all of our residents.

-There are a number of major employers in Florence.
-Major employers include Pinal County, Town of Florence, Florence Unified School District, Safeway, and nine correctional operations.
+There are a number of major employers in Florence, which include Pinal County, Town of Florence, Florence Unified School District, Safeway, and nine correctional operations.
 Florence has approximately 7,000 jobs.

-Florence is home to the McFarland State Park, Pinal County Historical Museum, Florence Aero Modeler Park, Charles Whitlow Rodeo Grounds, a quaint historic downtown, and the final resting place of Charles D. Poston, the Father of Arizona, at the summit of Poston Butte.
-Travel just a little further into Phoenix or Tucson you'll discover all of the cultural, recreational and entertainment you'd expect from a major metropolitan area.
+Florence is home to McFarland State Park, Pinal County Historical Museum, Florence Aero Modeler Park, Charles Whitlow Rodeo Grounds, a quaint historic downtown, and the final resting place of Charles D. Poston, the Father of Arizona, at the summit of Poston Butte.
+Travel just a little further into Phoenix or Tucson and you'll discover all of the culture, recreation and entertainment you'd expect from a major metropolitan area.

 There are several special events that occur in Florence every year.
-Among the events are the Country Thunder U.S.A. music festival, Tour of Historic Florence, Multicultural Festival, Multiple Sclerosis Round Up Ride, and the world’s oldest children’s rodeo, coined the Junior Parada, which just celebrated its 77th anniversary in 2009.
+Among the events are the Tour of Historic Florence in February, the Country Thunder U.S.A. music festival in April, and the world’s oldest children’s (ages 5 to 18) rodeo, coined the Junior Parada, that takes place every Thanksgiving weekend with the accompanying parade.

 Florence is growing in population and in square miles.
-From 2000 to 2009, Florence has increased its residential population by approximately 100% and has grown from about ten square miles to more than fifty today.
+Florence has continued to steadily increase its residential population and expects 250 new homes constructed in FY 13/14.
 The present day population of Florence is approximately 10,000.